 The ESPN Fantasy Football App

-Their app has been less than ideal when comparing them to other apps in my experience.
-I've had extensive crashing issues with the app, difficulties making roster moves and switching between players and seeing the stats of my players while they're playing.
+From the 2014 Review: Their app has been less than ideal when comparing them to other apps in my experience.
+I've had extensive crashing issues with the app, difficulties making roster moves, switching between players and seeing the stats of my players while they're playing.
 These are issues that no one should be encountering, especially on game day.
 There's room for improvement and we may just see it in 2015.

 ESPN is my second choice of the three for playing fantasy football.
 It's full of great stats, awesome articles and an easy to use interface.
 I've had serious issues with the mobile app, so that worries me a bit.
 Overall I'd rank it #2 out of the big 3.
 It's a great fantasy football experience and can battle NFL.com for the #1 spot because of it's stats and name.

-Which Site Should You Choose For Fantasy Football?
+Which Site Should You Choose For Fantasy Football for 2018?

 Ultimately there are a ton of great choices out there for you to consider.
 I only reviewed the big three that I know well, which means there are quite a few other sites that plenty of you probably enjoy.
 I'd personally choose NFL.com over the other two options but that may be because I've become so comfortable with them over my career.
 For those of you that prefer other sites, I promise I'm not ignoring you, just trying to help the masses.

-Remember these reviews were based off of my 2014 experiences and not the updated versions they are working on now for 2015.
-Keep your eyes peeled for an updated version coming this summer.
+Remember these reviews were based on my 2016 (and years past) experiences and not the updated versions they are working on now for 2017.

 Pick a site, have some fun and go win a championship.
 If you have a site you'd like to recommend please share it with us below.